 Professional development opportunities identified in the SIP as action steps to achieve the school's goals.

 G1.
 If core instruction is improved then student achievement will increase.

-G1.B1 Limited evidence of standards-based instruction that aligns to performance tasks.
+G1.B1 Limited evidence of data being effectively used to drive standards-based, differentiated instruction in all content areas.